ajahne/blog/_drafts/2020-4-18-the-first-90-days-chapter-notes.md

 - A good approach to start learning is to have 1-1s with direct reports.
 Page 59 has some good questions
 - Good questions on page 60 (assimilating new leaders)

-## Chapter 3: Match Strategy With Situation
+## Chapter 3: Match Strategy to Situation
 - Ask: what kind of change am I being called upon to lead?
 And...what kind of leader am I?
 - Use the STARS model, page 71, table on page 72
   - NTS: current job is both startup and sustaining success